 The following sections will describe the average timeline to get a green card, depending on the immediate relative relationship your application relies on.

-If you are filing an adjustment of status application to obtain a marriage green card, your timeline will depend on whether your spouse is a U.S. citizen or a U.S. permanent resident.
+If you are filing an adjustment of status application to obtain a marriage green card, your time frame will depend on whether your spouse is a U.S. citizen or a U.S. permanent resident.
 It will also depend on whether you live in the United States.

 If your spouse is a U.S. citizen and you currently live outside the United States, it generally takes 11-17 months to get your green card.